rockyanlin/GettingCleaningData/GettingCleaningData/wk4/README.md

 - README.md – this file.
 - CodeBook.md – it describes how to use the variables, the data, and transformations performed to clean up the data.
 - cleandata-wk4.R – it contains the code to perform the analysis described in the 5 steps.
-- tidy_dataset.txt - The output of the project created by the execution of cleandata-wk.R
+- tidy_dataset.txt - The output of the project created by the execution of run_analysis.R